September means one thing, a whole month of fashion.

 Renowned editors, designers, models, Instagram sensations and the street style crew pack their suitcases and flock to New York, London, Milan and Paris for fashion’s biggest event and a month on the road.

 But where do they head for some much-needed R&R post shows?
-These are the hotels where serious fashionistas need to head.
+These are the hotels where serious fashionistas need to head post-Fashion Week mayhem.

 Hôtel de Crillon, Paris

-The most glamorous backdrop to Fashion Week is Paris legend, The Crillon, you could say Paris’ most elite hotel.
-It was closed for a four-year renovation, and voila.
-The doors are back open, flooding with the fashion crowds, no more than during Fashion Weeks.
-Interiors that have retained the historic soul with modern entrees, ideal for the well-heeled regulars.
-Karl Lagerfeld did the decor of the Grands Appartements, a set of two exquisitely over-the-top suites overlooking the Place de la Concorde.
+The most glamorous backdrop to Fashion Week is Paris legend, Hôtel de Crillon, you could say Paris’ most elite hotel.
+It was closed for a four-year renovation, before its extravagant doors re-opened in 2017.
+And voila, with interiors that have retained the historic soul with modern entrees, Hôtel de Crillon is ideal for the well-heeled regulars.
+Karl Lagerfeld designed the decor of the Grands Appartments, a set of two exquisitely over-the-top suites overlooking the Place de la Concorde.
 This is Paris’ Grand Dame Hotel, the luxury locale to find respite after a week of fashion fervour.
 The hotel boasts not only impressive interiors, but high-quality amenities too.
 A Rosewood spa lies inside, where the relaxation area offers a pool, steam room, infrared sauna and Himalayan salt wall to relax in.
 Additionally to your body, give your skin and hair some post-fashion week TLC with the treatment room using Sisley products (French luxury, plant-based skincare brand) and hair salon by celebrity stylist David Lucas.

 St Regis, New York

 This is New York glam.
 A hotel for jet setters, full of regulars.
 For couture lovers, it’s the Dior Suite at the St Regis that is the big draw, meaning you can still revel in a (peaceful) fashion heaven post the runways.
 Swaths of fabric in the label’s signature palette of warm greys, subtle pinks and soft whites throughout.
 Ornate Louis XVI-esque furniture in the living-room nods to the Avenue Montaigne atelier in Paris.
 Suite guests can also access the second floor of the Dior boutique on 57th Street, which will be opened exclusively for their visit.
 Swan down to the spa in the hotel’s lower lobby for a complimentary champagne to start a luxurious spa experience packed with customised treatments amongst the beaux-arts interiors.
 If you’re not staying, make sure to visit its King Cole Bar & Salon (birthplace of the Bloody Mary) for a cocktail to celebrate fashion week successes or to help you unwind.

 The Mandrake, London